 Step 1 – Clarifying Mission and Purpose

-The purpose of an education is to prepare children to be responsible and productive citizens who have a wide menu of choices for what they want to do with their lives in order to find joy and meaning.
-As citizens of a democracy, we want them to participate in their own governance and be able to make informed choices with respect to the important issues of the day.
-This requires that we equip them with the skills, knowledge, and confidence they need to control as many of the outcomes in their lives as possible.
-The more control we have over the outcomes in our lives, the stronger our self esteem.
+The purpose of an education is to prepare children to be responsible and productive citizens who have a menu of choices for what they want to do with their lives to find joy and meaning.
+As citizens of a democracy, we want them to participate in their own governance and be able to make informed choices with respect to significant issues of the day.

-Note: An education must teach children more than facts and knowledge, it must teach them that success is a process.
-Success and winning are not accomplishments rather they are a life-long process of getting the most out of one’s life.
-We hope an education will also help young people develop character and a strong self-esteem.
-We also want them to learn that diversity is an asset, not a liability, and that our natural environment demands our most conscientious stewardship.
+An education must teach children more than facts and knowledge, it must teach them success is a process.
+Success and winning are not accomplishments rather they are a life-long process of getting the most out of one’s life by learning from one’s experiences, both good and bad.

 Step 2 – Objectives and Expectations

 Our objective as educators is to help children learn as much as they are able, as fast as they are able, beginning at that point on the learning preparedness continuum where we find them when they arrive at our door.
 Each school must be a “No Failure Zone!”

 - Every child will be given whatever time and attention needed to help their brains, bodies, and emotions progress along their developmental pathways.

 - They must learn mistakes are learning opportunities and they should never give up on themselves.

 - Success will be measured against a child’s own past performance and not the performance of classmates.

 - On specific subject matter, we will strive for subject mastery and the threshold for mastery on various forms of assessment will be the equivalent of 85 percent.